scala/docs.scala-lang/_overviews/scala3-scaladoc/static-site.md

 └── _docs
     └── getting-started.md
 ```
-To reference the asset in a page, one need to create link relative to the `_assets` directory
+To reference the asset on a page, one needs to create a link relative to the `_assets` directory

 ```
 Take a look at the following image: [My image](images/myimage.png)